WATCH: The Oak Ridge Boys Finally Fulfilled an Old Promise They Made to George H.W. Bush

 In the months before they took to the altar at St. Martin's Episcopal Church with a moving rendition of "Amazing Grace" that even had George W singing along, all four members of The Oak Ridge Boys traveled everywhere with their suits and ties.
 They wanted to be prepared when the call finally came to fulfill a promise to an old friend.

 And when word reached them that former President George H.W.
-Bush had passed away at the age of 94 last week, they were ready.
+Bush had passed away at the age of 94 on November 30th, 2018, they were ready.

-Following a Wednesday concert in Spokane, Washington, the legendary country group boarded an overnight flight to Houston, so they could sing at the 41st president’s funeral, just like they vowed they would years ago.
+Following a concert in Spokane, Washington, on December 5th, 2018, the legendary country group boarded an overnight flight to Houston, so they could sing at the 41st president's funeral, just like they vowed they would years ago.

 "It's what you do for friends," Oak Ridge Boys' Duane Allen told The Tennessean.